 But support staff will be monitoring you and keeping you safe.
 Your detox team may also provide medication to reduce some of these symptoms.
 Withdrawal symptoms usually subside within a week or two.

-Once you’ve completed the detox process, it’s time for your rehabilitation in Birmingham.
+Once you’ve completed detox, it’s time for your rehabilitation to begin.
 Although some centres offer outpatient services, most rehabs are live-in.
-This type of treatment means you’ll move into a room at the centre for the duration of your recovery.
+This type of treatment means you’ll move into a room at the centre for recovery.

 Residential treatment can range from no-frills living to luxury spaces.
 You might share a residence with another patient or have a private room.
 Some rehab centres are large complexes with many rooms and amenities.

-These areas are housed in a building steps away from the facility within easy reach of the peaceful countryside.
-But the more important question is, what actually happens in rehab?
-The answer depends on your personal requirements and goals.
+These areas are housed in a building steps away from the facility, within easy reach of the peaceful countryside.
+But the more important question is, what happens in rehab?
+The answer depends on your requirements and goals.

 As your treatment progresses, you’ll have more options for self-improvement classes.
 You might take an anger management course or learn about mindfulness.
-Healthy living approaches like yoga, meditation, and nutrition lessons might round out your day.
+Healthy living approaches like yoga, meditation, and nutrition lessons might improve your day.

 The length of stay depends on your situation, but most people find that a month is enough.
-After rehab is complete, you can move into an aftercare house or head home.
+After rehab, you can move into an aftercare house or head home.
 Regardless of your choice, the healing process will continue with therapy or group counselling.

 Aftercare